Python

 2. Enter the working copy root directory that’s created.

-5. Install your project’s dependencies using venv/bin/python3 -m pip install or venv/bin/poetry install.
+• Install your project’s dependencies using venv/bin/python -m pip install -r requirements.txt or venv/bin/python -m pip install.

-6. If the virtual environment is created outside of the project, use one of the ways defined in Virtual environment support to specify the path of the Python virtual environment to Endor Labs.
+• If the virtual environment is created outside the project, use one of the ways defined in Virtual environment support to specify the path of the Python virtual environment to Endor Labs.

 Virtual environment support

-Use one of the following ways to specify the virtual environment details of your Python projects for both quick and deep scans:
+For pip, you need to use one of the following ways to specify the virtual environment details of your Python projects for both quick and deep scans.

 • Set up the virtual environment in the root folder that you want to scan and name it venv or .venv, it is automatically picked up by the Endor Labs application.